Why is this medication prescribed?

 Eluxadoline may cause side effects.
 Tell your doctor if any of these symptoms are severe or do not go away:

 Some side effects can be serious.
-If you experience any of these symptoms, stop taking eluxadoline and call your doctor immediately:
+If you experience any of these symptoms, stop taking eluxadoline and call your doctor immediately or get emergency medical treatment:

 - pain that begins in the upper stomach area but may spread to the back or shoulder with or without nausea and vomiting